n8n-io/n8n-docs/docs/code/luxon.md

 * Default: `America/New York`
 * A custom timezone for your n8n instance, set using the `GENERIC_TIMEZONE` environment variable.
 * A custom timezone for an individual workflow, configured in workflow settings.

-## Date and time behavior in n8n

-Be aware of the following:

-* In a workflow, n8n converts dates and times to strings between nodes.
-Keep this in mind when doing arithmetic on dates and times from other nodes.
-* With vanilla JavaScript, you can convert a string to a date with `new Date('2019-06-23')`.
-In Luxon, you must use a function explicitly stating the format, such as `DateTime.fromISO('2019-06-23')` or `DateTime.fromFormat("23-06-2019", "dd-MM-yyyy")`.

 ## Common tasks